Simon Brett

 Simon Anthony Lee Brett OBE FRSL (born 28 October 1945 in Worcester Park, Surrey, England) is a British author of detective fiction, a playwright, and a producer-writer for television and radio.
-As an author, he is best known for his mystery series featuring Charles Paris, Mrs Pargeter, Fethering, and Blotto & Twinks.
+As an author, he is notable for several mystery series.
 His radio credits have included The Hitchhiker's Guide to the Galaxy, I'm Sorry I Haven't a Clue and Just a Minute.

 Personal life

 The son of chartered surveyor John Brett and Margaret (née Lee), a teacher, he had two siblings.
 He was educated at Dulwich College and Wadham College, Oxford, where he gained a first-class honours degree in English.
 He is married with three children and lives in Arundel, West Sussex, England.

 Brett was the president of the Detection Club from 2000 to 2015.
 He was appointed Officer of the Order of the British Empire (OBE) in the 2016 New Year Honours for services to literature.

 He was awarded an honorary MA by the University of Chichester in 2007.
 In 2015, Brett was elected a Fellow of the Royal Society of Literature.